For small businesses, getting a credit card can be surprisingly difficult.

 Today, we’re excited to announce that we are now providing business charge card issuing to help companies build better financial services for businesses.

 Nearly half of all card payments are made on credit cards.
-For companies building financial services, charge cards are a natural first step in offering credit accessed through a card.
+For companies building financial services, charge cards (including physical and virtual cards) are a natural first step in offering credit accessed through a card.
 This creates a new opportunity to deliver innovative products, generate more revenue, and build customer loyalty.

 Now, with a single API call, you can have a custom-designed, fully programmable charge card for businesses delivered straight to your customer’s door.

 To accelerate the building process and minimize fraud, card printing and compliance are streamlined by Unit, behind the scenes.
 Once the business charge card is activated and in use, transactions are available via API and in the Dashboard.

 Like our ledger, our charge card product is built from scratch; that means it works seamlessly with all the other features available on our platform.
 For example, programmatic authorization of transactions, rewards, limits, customer segmentation, tagging, and card management all work exactly the same way on charge cards as they do on debit cards—no additional work required.